Atarilab/DOOM/README.md

 ```

 ## 🎮 Joystick
 Alternatively, to send commands to the robot, users can also use the joystick.
 Make sure that the Docker container is launched with the joystick already connected.
+Otherwise, you will need to rebuild the container and enter again.
 There are some common joystick configurations to handle the mode-switches:

 Start: `IDLE` -> `STAY_DOWN`